Up to 60% off sofas & mattresses — limited‑time deals.

 What we liked

-• Fast, buoyant feel that made repositioning easy
+• Quick, buoyant feel that made repositioning easy

-• Stable perimeter when sitting and when sleeping near the edge
+• Steady edge when sitting or sleeping near the perimeter

 • Comfortable balance for mixed back/side nights